Tatannuaq

-Tatannuaq (ᑕᑕᓐᓄᐊᖅ, /iu/; c.
-1795 – early 1834), also known as Tattannoeuck or Augustus, was an Inuk interpreter for two of John Franklin's Arctic expeditions.
-Originally from a group of Inuit living 200 mi north of Churchill, Rupert's Land, he found employment as an interpreter at the Hudson's Bay Company trading post in Churchill, becoming proficient in English and Cree.
+Tatannuaq (ᑕᑕᓐᓄᐊᖅ, /iu/, c.
+1790s – early 1834), also known as Tattannoeuck or Augustus, was an Inuk (Note: Inuk is the singular form of Inuit.) interpreter for two of John Franklin's Arctic expeditions in what is now Canada.
+Originally from a group of Inuit living 200 mi north of Churchill, then part of Rupert's Land, he was employed as an interpreter at the Hudson's Bay Company (HBC) trading post in Churchill, becoming proficient in English and Cree.
+He explained various geographical and Inuit cultural characteristics to Franklin.

-Following a significant delay due to staying with family away from Churchill, he was hired as one of two Inuit interpreters accompanying John Franklin's disastrous 1819–1822 Coppermine expedition, plagued by starvation and the death of the majority of the expedition party on the return journey.
-He accompanied Franklin on the 1825–1827 Mackenzie River expedition, where he served a diplomatic role and dissuaded Inuit attacks on the expedition.
-After several years of interpreter service at the Hudson's Bay Company post at Fort Chimo, he departed to the interior in an attempt to assist in locating John Ross's expedition, but perished in bad weather a short distance outside Fort Resolution in early 1834.
+Tatannuaq was hired as one of two Inuit interpreters to accompany Franklin's 1819–1822 Coppermine expedition; during the expedition, Franklin would sometimes send him ahead of the party to scout the terrain, and he helped to communicate with groups they encountered.
+The expedition was plagued by starvation and by the deaths of the majority of the expedition party on the return journey.
+He accompanied Franklin on the 1825–1827 Mackenzie River expedition, where he served a diplomatic role and dissuaded Inuit groups from attacking the expedition.
+After several years of interpreter service at the HBC post at Fort Chimo, he departed to the interior to assist in locating John Ross's expedition, but died due to bad weather a short distance from Fort Resolution in early 1834.
+The butterfly species Callophrys augustinus and a Northwest Territories lake were named for him.

 Early life

-Tatannuaq was born to an Inuit family in the 1790s, about 200 mi north of Churchill in what is now the Kivalliq Region of Nunavut, then part of the loosely administered Rupert's Land territory.
-His name loosely translates to "the belly" or "it is full" in Inuktitut.
+Tatannuaq (also spelt Tattannoeuck) was born to an Inuit family in the 1790s, about 200 mi north of Churchill, now the Kivalliq Region of Nunavut, Canada, then part of the Rupert's Land territory.
+His name loosely translates to or in Inuktitut.
 He had at least one brother.
-His group regularly travelled by sleigh to Churchill in the spring, but wintered along the Hudson Bay coast in igloos, travelling inland in the summer to hunt caribou and muskoxen.
-Prior to the spring thaws, they would hunt seal along the coast.
-Although his band would frequently trade with other Inuit groups further north, Tatannuaq stated that before his interpreter service he had only been as far north as Marble Island, in the vicinity of Rankin Inlet, around 275 mi north of Churchill.
+His band regularly travelled by sleigh to Churchill in the spring and wintered along the Hudson Bay coast in igloos.
+In the summer, they travelled inland to hunt caribou and muskoxen, and hunted seal along the coast before the spring thaws.
+Although his band frequently traded with Inuit groups further north, Tatannuaq stated he had only been as far north as Chesterfield Inlet.

-In 1812, he was hired to work at the Hudson's Bay Company (HBC) trading post at Churchill.
-Learning English and Cree, he began work as an interpreter for the company, where he assumed the English name of Augustus.
-He was described by European explorers as a proficient writer, and would frequently write as a hobby.
-Leaving the post briefly in 1814, he returned to work for the winter of 1815, then returned to Inuit lands the following year.
-In 1818, he married a woman of unknown name.
-The couple had three sons.
+In 1812, Tatannuaq was hired to work at the Hudson's Bay Company (HBC) trading post at Churchill.
+At the trading post he improved his English and Cree language skills, after already speaking Inuktitut.
+He then worked as an interpreter for the company, assuming the English name of Augustus.
+European explorers described him as a proficient writer who frequently wrote as a hobby.
+George Back, a midshipman, described him as "about 5 feet 1 inch [155 centimeters] high but extremely strong and well made".
+Leaving the post briefly in 1814, Tatannuaq returned to work for the winter of 1815, then returned to Inuit lands the following year.
+In 1818, he married a woman of an unknown name; the couple had three sons.